-Job seekers, and women in particular, recently have been so inundated with the message that they fail to negotiate forcefully for themselves that they face the risk of overcompensating.
-Take the now-infamous story, related on the blog Philosophy Smoker earlier this year, of an anonymous academic who said she had received an offer for a tenure-track position as a philosophy professor from a small liberal-arts college after a round of interviews.
+Job seekers, and women in particular, have been so inundated with the message that they fail to negotiate forcefully for themselves that they face the risk of overcompensating.
+Take the now-infamous story, related on the blog Philosophy Smoker, of an anonymous academic who said she had received an offer for a tenure-track position as a philosophy professor from a small liberal-arts college after a round of interviews.
 The woman responded to the offer by e-mail, sending a list of numerous requests—for a salary increase, a semester of maternity leave, a pre-tenure sabbatical, and so on.
 Rather than continuing the negotiation, the college revoked the job offer, saying it appeared the candidate was looking to work for a research university rather than a teaching-focused college.

 The woman was dismayed and confused by her negotiation failure.
 But her principal mistake was an obvious one: She failed to recognize the strength of her bargaining position relative to that of the college, says Kolb.
 In the job market for philosophy professors, a hiring college is clearly in the better bargaining position.
 It likely has received applications from hundreds of qualified candidates.
 Meanwhile, the average job candidate might be lucky to get even one interview.
 Consequently, a job candidate who presents a list of requests or demands is giving the hiring college a good reason to end the negotiation and turn to other candidates.

 The philosophy candidate’s list was also risky because it had a common theme—requests for time off from teaching—